-Product design and development is a ongoing, iterative process.
+Building products is an ongoing, iterative process.
 The way we work, think about problems, and create solutions change.
-Each problem will be approached in slightly different ways, but this is a simple, high level framework for how I approach thinking about and developing new ideas.
+Each problem will be approached in slightly different ways, but this is a simple, high level framework for how I approach thinking about and developing any new ideas.

 The discovery phase allows us to pave a clear direction for a project.
 This is the time where we define, discuss and question a problem.

 Our goal is to